-The atmospheric concentration of CO2 is increasing, which has an adverse affect on the environment.
+The atmospheric concentration of CO2 is increasing, which has an adverse effect on the environment.
 High levels of CO2 increase the temperature of the atmosphere leading to global warming.

 Reducing CO2 emissions quickly seems to be generally accepted.
-However, implementing such emission cuts, costs a lot of money and time.
-French biochemist Pierre Calleja has now come up with a way of cutting down carbon emissions by using algae as a potential source for eliminating CO2 from air.
+However, implementing such emission cuts costs a lot of money and time.
+French biochemist Pierre Calleja has now come up with a way of cutting down carbon emissions by using algae as a potential source for eliminating CO2 from the air.

 Algae are large, diverse groups of microorganisms and have been living on the Earth for billions of years.
 Although algae are commonly seen in the form of thin green sludge accumulated on the surface of a stagnant pond; kelp and seaweed are also members of the algae family.

 Algae can produce more oxygen when compared to all the other plants in the world put together.
-Algae produces energy through photosynthesis by combining H2O, CO2 and sunlight.
+Algae produce energy through photosynthesis by combining H2O, CO2, and sunlight.

 In recent years, algae's potential as an energy source has received enormous attention.

 Calleja has spent several years developing a lamp that feeds on the huge amounts of carbon dioxide in the atmosphere.
 The key ingredient to this lamp is the single-celled algae, known as microalgae.
 Unlike any other crop on the Earth, microalgae can be grown and cultivated in extremely adverse conditions.
 These microalgae can produce more biofuel than comparable energy crops, which makes it the target of most of the research works on future power sources.